kwaite1021/piFrame/README.md

 You only need modify two main files, the piFrame.html and piFrame.js for most purposes.
 You may add or remove functions as you wish.This requires only a basic knowledge of html and javascript.
 The socket.io module provides a mechanism to both send your data from your electronics to web, and send commands from the web page.
 Note that this project uses the npm pig-pio library - you must run piFrame as root.
 There is a wrapper shell which provides several functions:
   1) Killing the pig-pio C library process, if already running before you start piFrame.
   2) Retreiving system info such as your pi and Node version.
+When you upgrade the version info will change automatically.
-  3) Run the progam 'sudo piframe.sh'
+  3) Run the progam 'sudo ./piframe.sh'
 Feel free to change, add, or remove functions.
 I only suggest that you may want to save your blocks in a file for future use.
 And as with all software, make small changes and test before proceeding....